'Pharma bro' Martin Shkreli convicted of fraud

 The so-called "pharma bro" often vented his spleen on social media, eventually getting himself banned from Twitter after harassing a female journalist.

-He often appeared to relish in the negative publicity he received.
+He often appeared to revel in the negative publicity he received.

 Shkreli was also admonished after refusing to answer questions during testimony to congressmen, whom he later called "imbeciles".